Rudd-O/copperheados-build/README.md

 secure boot and anti-theft protection.

 This build recipe is based on [the official CopperheadOS build instructions](https://copperhead.co/android/docs/building).
+In addition to that, this executable recipe will automatically rekey F-Droid so F-Droid will have the ability to install applications as a trusted app store on your phone.
+Quite excellent!

 ## How to use it